-Confidentiality
+5. Confidentiality

-Schools should regard all information relating to individual Safeguarding/child protection issues as confidential and should treat it accordingly.
-Information should be passed on to appropriate persons only at the discretion of the Principal/Designated Safeguarding Lead and this should always be based on the need to know.
+Tenby Schools Penang regards all information relating to individual Safeguarding/child protection issues as confidential and treats it accordingly.
+Information should be passed on to appropriate persons only at the discretion of the Campus Principal/Designated Safeguarding Lead and this should always be based on the need to know.